-There are people who love chemistry.
-Others get glassy-eyed at the word "molecule" and are unpleasantly reminded of school.
-Let's see if we can explain the phenols issue to those of you who don't like chemistry in such a way that you read this article to the end - at least that is our stated goal!
+Some people love chemistry.
+Others glaze over at the mere mention of the word "molecule" and are unpleasantly reminded of school.
+Let's see if we can explain the whole phenol thing to even the chemistry-avoiding among you in a way that will convince you to read this post to the end—at least, that's our stated goal!

-Phenols are incredibly important for us winemakers.
-They are actually the wine, because they determine the color, the aroma/taste, the texture (how the wine feels in the mouth) and the shelf life.
-If you remove these four characteristics, there really isn't much left of a wine...
+Phenols are incredibly important to us winemakers.
+They 're essentially the wine itself, as they determine the color, aroma/taste, texture (how the wine feels in the mouth), and shelf life.
+If you remove these four characteristics, there's really not much left of a wine...

-From a chemical point of view, phenols are a specific group of organic compounds.
+Chemically speaking, phenols are a specific group of organic compounds.
 There are around two hundred of them in wine.
-Perhaps that's why they are called polyphenols, i.e. "lots of phenols" ;-).
-Just like a school class, polyphenols are very reactive (in other words, they are constantly changing).
-Today we will concentrate on a subgroup of polyphenols, the flavonoids , and take a closer look at some of them.
+Perhaps that's why they're called polyphenols, meaning "many phenols" ;-).
+Just like a school class, polyphenols are highly reactive (in other words, constantly changing).
+Today we'll focus on a subgroup of polyphenols, the flavonoids , and take a closer look at some of them.

-To avoid your head falling on the table , let's stick with the image of the school class.
-You remember: In every class there are stars that everyone knows and others that are obscure and get lost in the crowd.
+To keep your head from falling on the table , let's stick with the school class image.
+Remember: In every class, there are stars that everyone knows and others that are obscure and lost in the crowd.
 It's no different with flavonoids.

 The flavones are the nerds.
-Solid base, always well behaved, inconspicuous, pale, and when they come into contact with water, they dissolve immediately.
-Otherwise, good for everything.
+A solid base, always well-behaved, unobtrusive, pale, and when they come into contact with water, they dissolve immediately.
+Otherwise, they're good for just about anything.

-The anthocyanins are the artists who masterfully handle color, because they determine the color of the berry.
-The more anthocyanins there are, the darker the berry becomes.
-This protects the core from UV light.
+Anthocyanins are the artists who masterfully handle color, as they determine the berry's color.
+The more anthocyanins present, the darker the berry becomes.
+This protects the kernel from UV light.

-Photo: Here the anthocyanins have really put in the effort!
+Photo: Here the anthocyanins have really gone to town!

 And then of course there are the rowdies with their bitter nature .
 We bet you've heard of this flavonoid rowdy before?
-We're talking about tannin , which is a characteristic of red wine in particular.
+We're talking about tannin , which is a hallmark of red wine in particular.
 "Tanin" is French and means tannin, and that's exactly what it is.
-Tannin is found in the grape skin, seeds and stems.
-No wonder then that white wine can't boast about it, because these parts are taken away from it right from the start, whereas red wine ferments with the grape skin and thus develops its friendship with the tannin in peace.
-Tannin is odorless and tastes rather bitter on the tongue, but is what gives red wine its great flavor.
+Tannin is found in the grape skin, the seeds and the stems.
+It's no wonder then that white wine can't boast about it, because these parts are removed from it right from the start, whereas red wine ferments with the grape skin and thus develops its friendship with the tannin in peace.
+Tannin is odorless and tastes rather bitter on the tongue, but is what gives red wine its great flavor expressiveness.
 The catechins , which you may have heard of before, are also among these rowdy tannins (a rival gang, so to speak).

-Overall, the whole class is an absolute model class , the favorite of all teachers.
-Because flavonoids are said to have a lot of good properties: they are said to have anti-inflammatory, antispasmodic, cancer-preventive and vascular-strengthening effects - and are also powerful antioxidants, of which you can never get enough.
+Overall, the entire class is an absolute model class , the favorite of all the teachers.
+Flavonoids are said to have a number of beneficial properties: They're said to have anti-inflammatory, antispasmodic, cancer-preventive, and vascular-strengthening effects—and are also powerful antioxidants, which, as we all know, you can never get enough of.

 So, bring on the wine?
-Many medical people have already discussed this topic to their hearts' content.
-The discussion goes by the funny name " The French Paradox. " The whole world is desperately asking why the French, who drink an outrageous amount of wine and eat fatty butter, have around 20% fewer strokes than Americans or Germans.
+Many medical experts have already debated this topic.
+The discussion, by the way, goes by the amusing name " The French Paradox. " The whole world is desperately wondering why the French, who drink outrageous amounts of wine and eat fatty butter, have approximately 20% fewer strokes than Americans or Germans.
 That can't be right!
-The reason (who would be surprised after reading this newsletter) is said to be the good properties of flavonoids.
-However, this has not yet been conclusively proven, so for now we all have to decide for ourselves what amounts of wine are good for us...🍷🍷🍷
+The reason (who would be surprised after reading this newsletter) is supposedly the beneficial properties of flavonoids.
+However, this hasn't been conclusively proven yet, so for now, we all have to decide for ourselves what amount of wine is good for us...🍷🍷🍷

 Many flavonoid greetings from your counts

-PS The chemists and biologists among you may forgive us.
-Yes, we have oversimplified the matter.
-But seriously - who likes chemistry?
+P.S.
+The chemists and biologists among you may forgive us.
+Yes, we've oversimplified things.
+But seriously—who likes chemistry?

 The only elements you need :-)